Zywave/booster/src/_areas/blog/posts/2021-11-15-introducing-the-zywave-platform-maturity-model.md

 Over the years, Zywave has rapidly transformed from a set of disconnected products with separate logins into a more unified offering, where our customers are buying Zywave instead of a hodge-podge of point solutions.
 Features like [Zywave Authentication](#TODO), [Zywave Shell](https://booster.zywave.dev/application-framework/components/shell/?tab=usage), [Licensing](#TODO) and [Access Control](#TODO) have helped prepare our applications for a larger unification.
 It is now up to our applications to utilize these tools to improve the experience of all Zywave users.

 ## Glossary of terms
 Throughout this process, you're likely to encounter terminology that might be unclear to you.
+To help, we've provided a quick glossary in the expander below.

-<details><summary>Click here to view</summary>
+<details><summary>Click here to view terms</summary>
 <dl>
 <dt>Zywave Authentication</dt>
 <dd>A centralized login experience, where users can utilize a single login and access all of their Zywave solutions; available via <a href="https://auth.zywave.com">https://auth.zywave.com</a>